The application cycle for Fall 2024 admissions opens in September 2023 and ends on January 15, 2024.

 This statement is a vital part of the application, and carries the most weight in our admissions decisions.
-Discuss at length your intellectual and professional interest in graduate study in Oral and Craniofacial Sciences.
+Discuss on one page your intellectual and professional interest in graduate study in Oral and Craniofacial Sciences.

-- What are your primary interests within your chosen field of study (i.e., Craniofacial Genetics or Tissue Regeneration) and list any relevant background experience that might make you a good candidate?
+- What are your primary interests within your chosen field of study (i.e., Craniofacial Genetics or Tissue Regeneration)?
+Describe and list any relevant background experience that might make you a good candidate?

-- Which faculty mentor and lab would you like to work with?
+- Which faculty mentor/lab would you like to work with?

 - Where do you see yourself after graduate school (what type of career are you training for)?

-Official electronic or paper transcripts are accepted.
-Transcripts must be sent directly by the institution(s) attended.
+Official transcripts are required to be submitted in GradCAS.
 International applicants are required to submit an official transcript evaluation (ECE or WES) directly to the OCS Graduate Studies Office for all education completed outside of the U.S., but should also submit an unofficial copy through GradCAS.

 Three letters of recommendation

-Only online references sent directly to the department are accepted.
+Only references sent directly to GradCAS are accepted.